TACC-Cloud/tacc-cloud-docs/docs/resources/papers.rst

   | Part of ISSN: 0302-9743
   | Part of ISSN: 1611-3349

+  | 21) *Scientific Data Annotation and Dissemination: Using the ‘Ike Wai Gateway to Manage Research Data.*
+  | Cleveland, Sean B and Geis, Jennifel Jacobs
+  | Practice and Experience in Advanced Research Computing, 2020.

+  | 22) *Streamed Data via Cloud-Hosted Real-Time Data Services for the Geosciences as an Ingestion Interface into the Planet Texas Science Gateway and Integrated Modeling Platform.*
+  | Powell J, Stubbs J, Cleveland S, Pierce S and Daniels M
+  | Gateways 2019.

+  | 23) *Tapis-CHORDS Integration: Time-Series Data Support in Science Gateway Infrastructure.*
+  | Cleveland S, Jamthe A, Padhy S, Stubbs J, Powell H, Daniels M, Pierce S, and Jacobs G
+  | Gateways 2019.

-  | 21) *Building Science Gateway Infrastructure in the Middle of the Pacific and Beyond.*
+  | 24) *Building Science Gateway Infrastructure in the Middle of the Pacific and Beyond.*
   | Proceedings of the Practice and Experience on Advanced Research Computing.
 2018-07-22
   | Conference paper; `DOI: 10.1145/3219104.3219151 <https://dl.acm.org/doi/10.1145/3219104.3219151>`_

-  | 22) *Virtualizing the Stampede2 Supercomputer with Applications to HPC in the Cloud.*
+  | 25) *Virtualizing the Stampede2 Supercomputer with Applications to HPC in the Cloud.*
   | Proceedings of the Practice and Experience on Advanced Research Computing.
 2018-07-22
   | Conference paper; `DOI: 10.1145/3219104.3219131 <https://dl.acm.org/doi/10.1145/3219104.3219131>`_

-  | 23) *Distributed Systems of Microservices Using Docker and Serfnode.*
+  | 26) *Distributed Systems of Microservices Using Docker and Serfnode.*
   | J. Stubbs, W. Moreira and R. Dooley
   | 7th International Workshop on Science Gateways (IWSG).
 2015-06.
   | Conference paper; `DOI: 10.1109/iwsg.2015.16 <https://ieeexplore.ieee.org/document/7217926>`_